rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             ```

-    * Example: The example below shows two variables, `key` and `contains` which are newly introduced variables.
-The bug fix code is line [2], which stores the result of the function `containsKey(key)`.
+    * Example 2: The example below shows two variables, `key` and `contains`, that are newly introduced variables.
+The bug fix code is in line [2], which stores the result of the function `containsKey(key)`.
 Since the `contains` is used for the bug fix, this change should be kept in the patch.
-However, we can remove the delaration and initialization of `key` in line [1] as we can discard the refactoring operation and replace the varialbe `key` with the function call in the `put()` in line [3].
+However, we can remove the delaration and initialization of `key` in line [1] as we can discard the refactoring operation and replace the variable `key` with the function call in the `put()` in line [3].
 Note that we do not remove line [2] from the patch because the compiler will generate a warning `WARNING: Value of local variable is not used` if we try to remove line [2].

         * Non-minimized
             ```diff